Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-security-scan/README.md

 Checks the security of a Nextcloud (or ownCloud) server using the Nextcloud security scanner at <https://scan.nextcloud.com/>.
 Reports the assigned security rating and alerts on known vulnerabilities, missing hardenings, and setup issues.

-**Data Collection:**

-* Submits the Nextcloud URL to the scan.nextcloud.com API to obtain a UUID
-* Fetches the scan result using that UUID
-* Triggers a re-scan if the result is older than the configured number of days (default: 14)
-* The check does not need to run on the Nextcloud server itself

 **Important Notes:**

 * Run it once a day at most.
 There is an API rate limit at scan.nextcloud.com of less than 100 POST requests per day (exceeding this returns "403 Forbidden").